| |

 5. Storm In My Mind

-notably better than before, sufficiently clear and heavy in the right way.
+better than ever before, sufficiently clear and heavy in the right way.
+An

-highlights of its predecessors, but on the other hand the quality of music is
+highlights as its predecessors, but on the other hand the music is more

 |